jronallo/microdata_schemaorg_example/source/code4lib.html.md

 Here we apply the `itemscope` and `itemtype` attributes at a level in the DOM that surrounds everything we want to describe about the page.
-Since we are describing, the page, we could instead add the `itemscope` and `itemtype` at a higher level.
+Since we are describing the page, we could instead add the `itemscope` and `itemtype` at a higher level.
 If we need to use some metadata in the `head` of the document, say the `title` element, we could apply this to the `body` or even the `html` element, though there are [some limitations to using Microdata within `head`](https://www.w3.org/Bugs/Public/show_bug.cgi?id=15304).

+An `itemprop` is added as an attribute to the element which contains its value.
 Within `div#main` we add the two `itemprop`s for the "name" and "image" properties.
 Different elements take their `itemprop` value from different places.
-In this case the "name" property is taken from the text content of `h2` element.
+In this case the `name` property is taken from the text content of `h2` element.
 For the `img` element the value is taken from the `src` attribute, which is then resolved into an absolute URL.
 The `a` element uses the absolute URL from the `href` attribute.
-Like `img` and `a` many elements provide their values through an attribute rather than the text content.
+Like `img` and `a`, many elements provide their values through an attribute rather than the text content.
 If you start using Microdata, you will want to consult [this list from the spec](http://www.whatwg.org/specs/web-apps/current-work/multipage/microdata.html#values)